 Jung also believed that the way in which we perceive ourselves (our ego) has changed over time as the human race has developed, and that we have become less connected to our instincts.
 Jung believed that we need to pay more attention to our subconscious in order to be better guided by the ‘self’, as he called it, referring to our whole personality.
 Jungian concepts such as individuation (how we develop our personalities throughout our lives), type theory (functions of our personalities), and the deeper meanings behind dreams and spiritual experiences, are areas that are less directly incorporated into analytical hypnotherapy.
 However, as with all therapies, each therapist is different, and some will be taught to use more of the teachings of analytical psychology than others.

-Part of the analytical hypnotherapy process, as mentioned above, is to gain insight.
+In hypnotherapy, part of the analytical process, as mentioned above, is to gain insight.
 This could be general insight about the client’s issue or goal, or even relating to something that’s holding them back from succeeding.
 Or, it could be that insight may come from a client re-visiting a past memory in order to learn more from what happened.
 This process of going back into the past is known as ‘regression’.
-However, as hypnotherapy trainers, we draw a line between analytical approaches and regression approaches, because regression is often more ‘intrusive’ than many of the analytical hypnotherapy techniques that a therapist might use during a session.
+However, as hypnotherapy trainers, we draw a line between analytical approaches and regression approaches, because regression is often more ‘intrusive’ than many of the analytical techniques that a hypnotherapist might use during a session.
 As such, we will be covering regression hypnotherapy separately in the another blog!

 There certainly is a crossover where regression and analytical hypnotherapy are concerned.
 However, when you read the ‘analytical hypnotherapy techniques’ section, you will notice that these approaches are very different to regression approaches, and are often a lot easier for a client to engage in (and less likely to cause emotional reactions during the session).